-- i) A bite of an infected female Anopheles mosquito. - ii) In rare occasions, it can also be transmitted through blood transfusion and - iii) Via the placenta from mother to child (vertical transmission).
+- A bite of an infected female Anopheles mosquito. (i) - In rare occasions, it can also be transmitted through blood transfusion and (ii) - Via the placenta from mother to child (vertical transmission). (iii)

 Quiz: Give all health workers 2 minutes to write down as many behavior characteristics about the Anopheles mosquito as they can.
 It is expected that there will be large differences in the level of knowledge in the class.
+Answer: